 A Brief History

-Throughout his martial arts career, Sifu Kiessling has given many Kung Fu demonstrations – by himself, with his Sifu, with his fellow students, with his students…
+Throughout his martial arts career, Sifu Kiessling has given many Kung Fu demonstrations, by himself, with his Sifu, with his fellow students, with his students.

 And as you may have guessed, for a variety of celebratory gatherings.

-Since joining, and later taking over, PATHS Atlanta Kung Fu, Sifu Kiessling has continued the Demonstrations tradition.
+During his time with PATHS Atlanta Kung Fu, Sifu Kiessling has continued the Demonstrations tradition.

 Check out Video Time Machine!
 Back to CNY 2013.

-We simply want to Up our Game. 🙂
+We want to Up our Game. 🙂

 Demo Team Video